persistenceOne/persistenceCore/CONTRIBUTING.md

 problems/features, if a PR is opened before an adequate design discussion has taken place in a github issue, that PR runs a high likelihood of being rejected.

-Take a peek at our [coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.
+Take a peek at tendermint's [coding repo](https://github.com/tendermint/coding) for overall information on repository workflow and standards.
 Note, we use `make tools` for installing the linting tools.